dengsgo/go-decorator/README.md

 	myFunc()
 }

-// Declare that the function will be decorated using the decorator logging by using the go: decor annotation.
+// Declare that the function will be decorated using the decorator logging by using the //go:decor annotation.
 //
 //go:decor logging
 func myFunc() {